Linaro/lava/doc/v2/first-installation.rst

 LAVA Coordinator setup
 ======================

-Multi-Node LAVA requires a LAVA Coordinator which manages the messaging within a group of nodes involved in a Multi-Node job set according to this API.
+MultiNode LAVA requires a LAVA Coordinator which manages the messaging within a group of nodes involved in a MultiNode job set according to this API.
 The LAVA Coordinator is a singleton to which nodes need to connect over a TCP port (default: 3079).
 A single LAVA Coordinator can manage groups from multiple instances.
-If the network configuration uses a firewall, ensure that this port is open for connections from Multi-Node dispatchers.
+If the network configuration uses a firewall, ensure that this port is open for connections from MultiNode dispatchers.

 If multiple coordinators are necessary on a single machine (e.g. to test different versions of the coordinator during development), each coordinator